-Essential ecotoxicology principles and quantitative methods for the analysis of ecotoxicological data.
+This course covers essential ecotoxicology principles and quantitative methods for the analysis of ecotoxicological data.
 Laboratory exercises will include method applications with PC-based software.
 Emphasis will be placed on the scientific and statistical soundness of techniques.

-MSCI 641 - Environmental Risk Assessment.
+MSCI 641- Identifying, Quantifying and Communicating Environmental Risk.
 Fall (3) Newman